Can I Monetize Patents Through Licensing Without Selling Them

 4. Cross-Licensing

-This party is entitled without any monetary rewards since in cross licensing, companies having more than one patent or even two or more companies share each to license the intellectual property of other firms; this party is granted rights without monetary award.
+This party is entitled without any monetary rewards since, in cross-licensing, companies having more than one patent or even two or more companies share each to license the intellectual property of other firms; this party is granted rights without monetary awards.
 Licensing becomes helpful when the business firms don’t have any fear of breaking patents and agree to share an idea.

 Advantages of a Cross License:

-• Patents are allowed to access without much hassle of a wide range portfolio.
+• Patents are allowed to access, without much hassle, a wide range portfolio.

 • The threat of patent litigation is minimized.